Tipping in Mexico: Who to Tip & How Much

 Is tipping expected at an all-inclusive resort in Mexico?

 Yes.
 It’s customary to tip resort staff in Mexico.
-Carry some pesos to tip bar staff, servers, housekeeping, concierge, and other resort staff who assist you throughout your stay.
+Carry some pesos to tip bar staff, servers, housekeeping, the concierge, and other resort staff who assist you throughout your stay.

 Is tipping customary in Mexico?